Everything has been said about wine, but not by me. The world of wine is amazing and so vast and is made of fascinating people.

 I want to share with you my passion about wine, about the people and their beloved terroir.

 I don’t know why, but it’s always important for me to establish that I am not a wine expert.
 I have too much respect for the sommeliers and winemakers of this world to use a “fake label”.
 Passionate about wine?
 You bet.
 I’ve been drinking and reading and talking about wine for over 30 years.
 Wine is obviously a very important piece of my life.

 I love wine and I love food, but it’s the story behind it that captivated me for so long – the winemakers, the sommeliers, the collectors, the wine lovers always have great stories to share… and this is the reason behind this Podcast project.

 Born & raised in Quebec City, Canada, I was raised in a home where food and wine was important and a lifestyle.
 French influence was predominant.

-I spend my career in business – talking to people about business, about results, about numbers – wine brings the best out of people – maybe for obvious reasons, but people are always passionate about their favourites wines.
+I spent my career in business – talking to people about business, about results, about numbers – wine brings the best out of people – maybe for obvious reasons, but people are always passionate about their favourite wines.

 My goal is to share great stories – learn and share this knowledge with you.
 Wine should be fun & accessible to everyone.
 I hope you will enjoy my journey and my Podcast.

 Niagara expressed our unique terroir so eloquently with their Chardonnay, Riesling and Cabernet Franc.
 I also love Burgundy, Rhône and I believe Languedoc offer tremendous value.
 Maybe because I'm Canadian, I choose cool climate wine varietals over anything else so frequently.

 Cassoulet, Bouillabaisse, Seabass, Ribeye, rack of Lamb, wood oven Pizza… and I can go on and on…